alexle/alexle.github.com/posts/move-to-github.markdown

 title: Why I Moved My Blog To Github Pages
 date: 02-29-2012
 image:
-meta: why i moved my blog to github pages static site generator control WYSIWYG wordpress blogger jekyll python
+meta: Blogging should be easy.
+You should also own your own content.
+Here's why I moved my blog to Github Pages and used a Static Site Generator.
 ---

 In an earlier [post][1], I expressed my desire to write more.
 While Google Blogger was a good platform to start on, I quickly realized how closed and limiting it was.